marquinoir/InstaParse/README.md

-# InstaParse - Part II
+# Hw6 -InstaParse - Part II

 This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!